shabizzy210/NFL-Head-Coach-Analysis/README.md

 # Outcomes
 Minority and White coaches length of tenure, rehiring rate for coaches who had previously held a head coaching position where all deemed to be not be signifcantly different than each other however winning percentage and hirning rates were deemed to signficantly different.
 White coaches won 6% more compared to minority coaches, and hiried disproportionately hire than minority coaches.
 Even with the Rooney rules implementation minority coaches were disproportionately hired compared to white coaches.

+# How To Run
+Download the Coaches CSV file and run the Coaches Analysis script in your workspace